Infections of covids are decreasing in the Liverpool City Region.

 Halton

-There were 504 positive tests in the prior week, which is 38 more than the week before.
+Over the prior week, there were 559 positive tests, which is 123 more than the previous week.

 Knowsley

-The latest infection rate is 330.6 cases per 100,000 persons, with a weekly drop of 5% in the number of infections.
+The latest infection rate is 320.8 cases per 100,000 persons, with a weekly reduction of 7% in the number of infections.

 Wirral

-In the week ending September 29, there were 871 positive tests.
-There were 107 fewer cases this week than the week before.
+In the week ending October 1, there were 840 positive tests, which is 146 fewer than the previous week.

-The percentage change on the Wirral declined by 11% from week to week.
-The most recent rate of infection was 268.5 cases per 100,000 individuals.
+Wirral’s percentage change from week to week declined by 15%.
+The most recent rate of infection was 259.0 cases per 100,000 individuals.

 St Helens is a town in the United Kingdom.